Fall 2019: Wednesdays 3-5 PM

 The Virtues of Abandon: An Anti-Individualist History of the French Enlightenment (Stanford University Press, 2014); paperback (June 2018)

-Transmutations: Economic Theology and the Catholic Origins of Capitalism in the Age of Lights (Stanford University Press, under contract)
+The Spirit of French Capitalism: Economic Theology in the Age of Lights (Stanford University Press, under contract)

 Articles and Chapters